Vivian-Lopez/Promptopia/README.md

 A full-stack project which allows you to create prompt posts to share on the main page, as well as allow for the creation of users and profiles.

-This project was learned from JavaScript Mastery (https://www.youtube.com/@javascriptmastery)

 ##

 Planned Additional Implementations: